AJDot/Launch_School_Files/129_Assessment/Specific_Topics_of_Interest.md

 ## Class inheritance, encapsulation, and polymorphism
 #### Class inheritance
+This is where a `subclass` inherits methods/classes from a `superclass`.
+Ex: `class Cat < Animal` shows that `Cat` inherits the behaviors from its superclass `Animal`. __A class may only sub-class from one super class__.

 #### Encapsulation
+This is the concept of hiding data so it is only accessed or manipulated with intent.
+It is what defines the boundaries of an application - it is the interface in which users interact.
+On one side of the interface, users have a set of tools/functions/methods they can use/invoke while the other side of the interface contains all the private and protected methods and variables the user should never (or does not need to) see.

+By grouping data in this manner, code can be abstracted to a higher level.
+When you use a method called `display_total` you do not have to guess what it will do.
+This means the logic inside `display_total` doesn't even need to be understood, only how to call it is important.

 #### Polymorphism
+This is the concept of being able to reuse code for different purposes.

+__Inheritance__ is one way to exercise the polymorphic nature of classes.
+Code from a `superclass` is given to its `subclass` to use as its own.

+__Modules__ are another way to apply polymorphism.
+To do this, connect methods/variable are grouped into a module.
+This module is then included in one or more classes to use as their own.
+This is called a __mixin__.

 ## Modules
+As described above, modules are used to mixin a group of methods into a class for it use.
 ## Method lookup path
+Here is the general lookup path for a method:
+1. The class itself
+2. The modules mixed in (in reverse order listed)
+3. The super class
+4. The super class's modules mixed in
+5. (repeat steps 3 & 4 if super class has a super class)
+5. Object
+6. Kernel
+7. BasicObject

 ## self
 ### Calling methods with self
 ### More about self